-Wrightsville Beach unveiled a historical marker installed at the North Carolina Highway to honor the island's surfing heritage.
+Wrightsville Beach unveiled a historical marker installed on the North Carolina Highway to honor the island's surfing heritage.

 A resident of Wrightsville Beach, Bridgers brought his favorite hobby to the community after exploring a magazine article about people enjoying the sport in the Hawaii islands.